TheArkive/ahk-pi/README.md

 ; AHK_H v2 32-bit
 ```

-You can of course modify these match settings and change the `first-line version comment` to be whatever you want for each version of `AutoHotkey.exe` you use.
-You can even specify a very precise version number, or a special name, or a silly catch phrase, and then specify the corresponding version of AutoHotkey you desire.
+You can of course modify these match settings and change the `first-line version comment` to be whatever you want.

+If you uncheck the `Use AHK Launcher` checkbox in Settings > Basics tab, then none of the settings in the `AHK Launcher` tab apply.

 ## Ahk2Exe Handler and Compiling Scripts